rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 - administration of snapshot tasks
 - shortcut codes for various tasks
 - no start or stop of the menu app for scheduling of tasks
+- not yet localized, but prepared for it

 All the above will gradually be implemented in the new version.